 Mums often think of getting in touch with the employer a few days before their planned return date.
-In my work with them, I often emphasise that if they wish to continue to work at a given organisation and they care about progressing,
+In my work with them, I often emphasise that if they wish to continue to work at a given organisation and they care about progressing, they should express their involvement and loyalty.
 I advise that mums who decided not to stay in touch with the team and the company for whatever reason should make contact with the employer well in advance and not at the last minute.
 Women then often admit that they have no idea what to say and that they are worried about their situation.